-UC Online’s Bachelor of Science in Substance Abuse Counseling program prepares graduates for rewarding careers helping those who are struggling with drug and alcohol addictions.
-Put your passion for helping others to work and learn how to treat one of America’s most harmful disorders.
-With Summer, Fall and Spring start dates available, it’s easy to begin earning your degree right away.
+UC Online’s Bachelor’s degree in Substance Abuse Counseling prepares graduates for rewarding careers helping those who are struggling with drug and alcohol addictions.
+Put your passion for helping others to work and learn how to treat America’s most harmful disorders.
+With summer, fall and spring start dates available, it’s easy to begin earning your degree right away.

 All courses are designed to give you the tools needed to meet the demands of today’s workforce.

 Yes.
 Many of our students qualify for some type of financial aid.

 Programs can be completed full-time or part-time.
 Many programs are set up to be part-time, with most containing fewer than 10 credit hours in any given semester.
 We know you have a lot going on, so want to make sure that school can fit into your schedule.
 Note: There are some exceptions.

 There are a variety of payment options depending on your eligibility for Financial Aid.
 Please make sure you work with Financial Aid to understand your eligibility.

 The University of Cincinnati is one of the first institutions to offer online courses.
 Innovation in education is at the forefront of what we do.
 We have expanded the convenience and quality of our online learning to online degree programs.
 Today, we offer nearly 100 degrees from undergraduate to doctoral programs.